perlpunk/tmux-version-switcher/README.md

 # Usage

-    $tool local v1 v2 ...
+    $tool shell v1 v2 ...

 Opens tiled panes and selects the specified versions.
 Activates synchronize-panes.

     $tool run '$x = 23' v1 v2 ...

-Does what `local` does and runs the specified command in your interpreter.
+Does what `shell` does and runs the specified command in your interpreter.

     $tool exec 'perl myapp.pl' v1 v2 ...

-Does what `local` does and runs the specified command.
+Does what `shell` does and runs the specified command.

 # Installation